tholom/jq/README.md

 jq is a lightweight and flexible command-line JSON processor.

-THIS FORK is a simple hack to add a string function 'md5', where the underlying function is written in [Zig](https://ziglang.org).
+THIS FORK is a simple hack to add:
+ * a string function 'md5'
+ * a function 'rand' returning float64
+where the underlying functions are written in [Zig](https://ziglang.org).

 I'm pretty much a n00b with Makefiles, let alone Zig.
 But the latter is truly awesome.

 Modified files: